fcityonline/esp01-webserver/README.md

 # 🌐 ESP-01 Based Web Server — fcityonline webpage

 This project uses the **ESP8266 ESP-01 Wi-Fi module** to host a **complete, responsive static website** locally via Wi-Fi.
-Designed to function as a low-cost, portable web server for professional branding, portfolios, or basic digital services pages.
+Designed to function as a low-cost, portable web server for professional branding, portfolios, or services, webpages etc.

 ## 📦 Features